wasibiit/secruex/README.md

 # SecureX

-SecureX (An Advancement To ACL) is Role Based Access Control(RBAC) and Access Control List (ACL) to handle User Roles And Permissions.
+SecureX (An Advancement To ACL) is Role Based Access Control(RBAC) and Access Control List (ACL) to handle "User Roles And Permissions".
 You can handle all list of permissions attached to a specific object for certain users or give limited or full Access to specific module.